indoorvivants/sn-bindgen/docs/pages/quickstart.md

 2. Package name where generated definitions will be put
 3. List of imports that will be added to generated C files (if there are any, see [Semantics](/semantics) page for details)

-There are more settings available, see [Configuration](/configuration#sbt-plugin) page for details
+There are more settings available, see [Configuration](/configuration#sbt-plugin) page for details.

+Now all that is left to do is put some definitions into the header file:

 ```scala mdoc:passthrough
 val cSource =